nosoop/py-gameconf-server/README.md

 Run the `gameconf_server.py` script to start the server.
 You may want to daemonize it in some way; that's left for you to do.

+On your SourceMod installation, modify `configs/core.cfg` and point `AutoUpdateURL` to your server.

+**Important:**  Only use update servers you trust!

 ### Directory layout
 The service searches the working directory for first-party game configs in "major.minor" format